manta-rays/Intermediate-Logic-S22-Project/README.md

 2. Translate your Knight and Knave into logic sentences
 3. When prompted for input, input logic sentences, for each sentence, when finished input, press enter.
-4. When you want to finish input, type "end" and then enter
+4. When you want to finish input, type "end" and then enter.
+5. It will then ask if you would like to display the tree for each expression, if you type Y or y, then it will display a tree for each sentence, otherwise nothing will change.
-5. The solutions will show up (if there is one)
+6. The solutions will show up! (if there is one)

 ## Example Input:
 ### Problem: